-Even in death, Ned Kelly is larger than life Down Under.
+Even in death, Kelly is larger than life in Australia.
 So large that he's been played in movies by both Heath Ledger and Mick Jagger.

 While 19th-century America was absorbed in a civil war, Kelly was blazing a path through the Australian bush.
 He was tall, manly, often on horseback, chivalrous to ladies, a sucker for babies, a revolutionary, a bank robber and even an Irish nationalist.

-And he ended up in jail for a life of crime that including killing cops.
+He ended up in jail for a life of crime that included killing cops.

 Today, he's a divisive figure.
 The majority of Australians think he's heroic.
-But, according to Jones, "about 30-40 percent will think he's the total expression of everything that is undesirable in the Australian character.
+But, according to Jones, "about 30 to 40 percent will think he's the total expression of everything that is undesirable in the Australian character.
 And within that group, you will find 10 percent of the 40 percent who regard him with absolutely hysterical hatred."

 In 1880, the police cornered Kelly and his gang in a town called Glenrowan.
 In a dramatic standoff, the entire gang was killed except for him.
 Dressed in homemade armor, Kelly was shot in the legs and arrested.
 He met his end in the summer of 1880, when he was hanged at age 25.

 Kelly was buried at Pentridge Prison, alongside other executed prisoners.
 Fifty years later, that jail was closed and the remains exhumed.
 Curious onlookers swiped a few souvenirs, including what may have been Kelly's skull.